Clinical Practicum Placements

 Concurrent Disorders Program (CDP); Young Adult Substance Use Program (YA-SUP)

 The CDP is an outpatient specialty clinic that provides assessment and treatment services for individuals struggling with substance use disorders and other concurrent psychiatric disorders (e.g., depression, anxiety, post-traumatic stress disorder; referred to as a concurrent disorder).
 Within the CDP, resides a specialty clinic targeting the needs for young adults with concurrent disorders (YA-SUP).
 Opportunities can be made available for both programs depending on experience and availability.
 The CDP is staffed by a multidisciplinary team consisting of professionals with a background in psychology, psychiatry, social work, nursing, and community mental health.
 Therapy modalities used in the CDP and YA-SUP include motivational interviewing, cognitive behavioural therapy, mindfulness, acceptance and commitment therapy, and elements of dialectical behaviour therapy.
-Supervision will be provided by a psychologist in supervised practice.
+Supervision will be provided by registered psychologists.
 There are opportunities for practicum training during the summer and during the academic year.
 All students interested are encouraged to apply, but advanced practicum students will be prioritized.

 Training experiences may include:

-• Interacting with individuals with lived experiences in addiction.
+- Interacting with individuals with lived experiences in addiction.

-• Weekly individual supervision (at least 1 hour) to discuss assessment treatment cases.
+- Weekly individual supervision (at least 1 hour) to discuss assessment treatment cases.

-• Possibility of additional supervision on an individual therapy case or on an assessment case from a psychology resident being supervised by a psychologist.
+- Possibility of additional supervision on an individual therapy case or on an assessment case from a psychology resident being supervised by a psychologist.

-• Opportunities to contribute to clinic rounds on clinical science and research topics
+- Opportunities to contribute to clinic rounds on clinical science and research topics

 Contact Information:

-Psychologist, Concurrent Disorders/Young Adult Substance Use Program
+Concurrent Disorders and Young Adult Substance Use Program (YASUP)

 St. Joseph's Healthcare Hamilton